Effects Of Long Distance Driving and How Supplemental Oxygen Can Help

 - Most people think about the physical dangers of driving such as accidents, speeding, distracted drivers, etc. But long-distance driving can result in negative effects on the body.
 Long-distance driving, especially at night, can make you tired.
 You risk losing focus and it can influence your reaction time.
 Driving for many miles also results in physical inactivity.
 Being sedentary for prolonged periods can have negative effects.

 - In addition, there is a greater concentration of air pollution on roads and highways, which you are breathing while you drive.
-Many drivers are also wearing protective face masks.
-Driving long periods wearing a mask can lead to facemask fatigue, which include the symptoms of oxygen deficiency.

 The health risks of long distance driving